mula2812/mavsdk_docker/README.md

 docker load --input mavsdk_server.tar
 ```

-And this is all now in you DockerDesktop locale thier is docker image of mavsdk_server
+And that is all.
+Now, in your locale DockerDesktop, there is a docker image of mavsdk_server

-**_*Knowledge for enrichment*_** for creating this tar.gz I run this line in my terminal:
+**_*Knowledge for enrichment*_** For creating this tar.gz, I run this line in my terminal:

 ```
 docker save -o mavsdk_server.tar mavsdk_server:latest
 ```

-Then after it build sucssefuly, write the line below to start it:
+Then, after it builds successfully, write the line below to start it:

 ```
 docker run --name mavsdk_server_container -p {your_choosen_grpc_port}:{same_grpc_port} -p {your_choosen_mavlink_communication_port}:{same_mavlink_port} -e GRPC_PORT={your_choosen_grpc_port} -e MAVLINK_PORT={your_choosen_mavlink_communication_port} -it mavsdk_server